EXmaster9/MissionControl/README.md

 ## The Receiver
 Even though the receiver uses multiple video players (and might support additional content types), it uses the YouTube event naming conventions.
-The receiver produces the foloowing events: `UNSTARTED, ENDED, PLAYING, PAUSED, BUFFERING, CUED`
+The receiver produces the folowing events: `UNSTARTED, ENDED, PLAYING, PAUSED, BUFFERING, CUED`